risachi/complimentbot/readme.md

-ComplimentBot 5000 v1.0 welcomes you to its README beep beep boop
+# ComplimentBot 5000 v1.0 welcomes you to its README
+###### beep beep boop

-- to submit new compliments, add them to data.js
+* to submit new compliments, add them to data.js
+* if you work really hard and are kind, amazing things will happen

 That is all.
 Thank you and have a happy life.
-Compliments to ComplimentBot 4000 for paving the way to a happier world.
+Compliments to [ComplimentBot 4000](http://ourstereo.com/compliment/) for paving the way to a happier world.